sagemath/trac_to_gh/Issue 8168.md

 # Issue 8168: Keyword option to keep reset() from detaching all attached files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8168

 Original creator: mpatel